gianlucascoccia/MSR2021Replication/README.md

 Below, we describe in a step-by-step fashion how this data was collected and processed.

-## Stack Overflow data
+## Stack Overflow dataset

-The Stack Oveflow data was collected by means of the [SOTorrent](https://empirical-software.engineering/sotorrent/) dataset.
+Starting point for the Stack Oveflow dataset was the [SOTorrent](https://empirical-software.engineering/sotorrent/) dataset.

 ### Tags selection